tmarktaylor/filebuttons/README.md

 - Both the current working directory and the config file should be from trusted sources.

-- Files that contain either ";" or ":" will not generate buttons.
+- Files that contain either ";", "&&", "||", "\n" will not generate buttons.

 - Launch files from one repository into an IDE opened in another.